patelShas/nextjs-app01/README.md

 03-03-2025 This is taking embarassingly long.
 Here's a few tangible goals:
-✅create a few markdown files following your post interface ✅create a method that can grab information from posts create a method (in a dedicated file) that can collect the markdown files into a list have your blog page grab it
+✅create a few markdown files following your post interface ✅create a method that can grab slugs from posts ✅create a method that can grab titles and excerpts from posts ✅create a method (in a dedicated file) that can collect the markdown files into a list ✅have your blog page grab it

+05-05-2025 Met previous goals.
+Tried out copilot and it was pretty useful.
+Next goal will be to set it up so that each markdown file can have its own page